open-contracting-extensions/ocds_budget_and_spend_extension/examples/integration.md

 }
 ```

-This contains a `name` field which matches a column from [budget-and-spend.csv](integration/fdp/budget-and-spend.csv), as well as a `label`, and `columnType` for each column.
+This contains a `name` field which matches a column from [budget-and-spend.csv](integration/fdp/budget-and-spend.csv), as well as a `title`, and `columnType` for each column.
 The Fiscal Data Package defines a number of other possible properties, including properties that indicate when one column is `labelOf` another, or when columns should be considered ordered, using a `prior` property.

 > Note: In practice, this data might be split across data files by year, and in separate files for budget and spend.
 Or it may be provided through an API.
 The coordination example shows how each `budgetBreakdown` or `implementation/financialProgress/breakdown` can make use of a different `fiscalBreakdownFieldMapping` file if required.